Follow These Steps to Reopen Your Business after a Hurricane

 No business owner rebuilds a business alone.
 After a hurricane strikes, you’ll need the help of professionals to restore your property.
 Water damage from the flooding itself requires immediate specialized assistance.
 Pipes may have been broken, resulting in major plumbing issues.
 Or, cracks in the foundation will deem your property unsafe.
 Don’t risk elevating these serious issues by trying to fix them yourself.
 A water damage restoration company, like EE&G Restoration, provides the most comprehensive solutions to water damage, from the initial evaluation through the final stages of complete restoration.

 Water damage restoration technicians are experts in the removal of flood water and associated damages.
 Using highly advanced techniques, these professionals thoroughly remove all standing water with specialized water extraction equipment.
 All drywall, carpeting, furniture and woodwork will be completely dried.
 Often, companies will include an additional step—mold remediation—as a precautionary measure against the growth of mold spores that can contaminate your property, giving you unnecessary headaches days and weeks down the road.
-If your property requires anywhere from minimal to massive reconstruction, you’ll find online directories of water damage restoration companies that offer skillful reconstruction services.
+If your property requires anywhere from minimal to massive reconstruction services, you’ll find online directories of water damage restoration companies that offer skillful reconstruction services.

 A hurricane’s aftermath is likely to have left your property in shambles.
 It is natural to experience a sense of loss.
 However, your worries are sure to be short-lived.
 Your property will be restored with professional assistance from water damage restoration experts.
 Once your brick-and-mortar business is restored to its original standing, you’ll be only steps away from reopening with greater audacity than ever.
 Take the appropriate measures and be among the 60 percent of business owners who recoup losses and reopen in the aftermath of a hurricane!